ashaltu/crier/README.md

 # CRIER: Custom Reverse Image Extractions Ranked

-Final project for cse-455 at the University of Washington.
+Final project for cse-455 Winter 2022 at the University of Washington.

 Author: Abduselam Shaltu